-Must become versed in the rules and procedures of parliamentary law.
-He/she advises the presiding officer on questions of procedure so the business of the organization can be conducted efficiently and impartially
+- Must become versed in the rules and procedures of overall program expectation and achiever responsibilities.
+Must become versed in rules of parliamentary law. - He/she advises the presiding officer on questions of procedure so the business of the organization can be conducted efficiently and impartially